PostHog/posthog.com/contents/docs/tutorials/integrate-with-metabase.md

 **Important Note**

 Integrating with Metabase currently works only for self-hosted PostHog instances.
-Additionally, since Metabase does not support ClickHouse, you are only able to integrate it with your PostHog database if your PostHog instance uses PostgreSQL for event data (i.e. you're not using our Enterprise Edition).
+Additionally, since Metabase does not support ClickHouse, you are only able to integrate it _directly_ with your PostHog database if your PostHog instance uses PostgreSQL for event data (i.e. you're not using our Enterprise Edition).

 If you're on EE, we still use Postgres for certain types of data which you could explore with Metabase, but you'll have no access to event data, for example.
+If using Metabase is essential to you, you could export the ClickHouse data to another Metabase-supported database.

 ## Step-By-Step Instructions